SidneyBad/Krunker.io-Hacks-Pro/README.md

 Utilities - Screenshottable - Aimbot - Fps - Aim Range - Aim Position - Bunny Hop (slide jump) - Unlimited Ammo - Auto Reload - No Recoil - Change Background - Adblock
 </br></br>
 <h3>Why this hack is the best</h3>
-<b>This hack has the built-in utilities used by so many players that give you extra crosshairs and make the game much more customisable and fun!
-It also does not have any visible features which allows you to screenshot it in all freedom!</b>
+This hack has the built-in utilities used by so many players that give you extra crosshairs and make the game much more customisable and fun!
+It also does not have any visible features which allows you to screenshot it in all freedom!

 <h3>How To Fix Script Detected?</h3></br>
 https://www.youtube.com/watch?v=HjwhMNDTlZA